|

 other clearinghouses, banks, credit unions, credit card companies, etc,

-Ten cents per thousand, 0.01%, generates $400 billion.
+One cent per $100, 0.01%, generates $500 billion.

-It is likely that UET will negatively affect some financial activities and shrink the tax base.
-However, even if the totality of exchanges fell fifty percent, revenues will be in the hundreds of billions.
+thus shrink the tax base.
+However, even if the totality of exchanges fell

 UET is cost effective, a simple accounting provision within the existing financial network.